moonspaish/presidential-election-plotting/README.md

 final2=final1.dropna()
 ```
 # Step 7: Preparing for Plotting
-## Step 7.1 Chaning POLYGON geometry to MULTIPOLYGON for plotly to work better or at all ( probably skippable if you don't intend to use plotly )
+## Step 7.1 Changing POLYGON geometry to MULTIPOLYGON for plotly to work better or at all ( probably skippable if you don't intend to use plotly )
 ```
 from shapely.geometry.multipolygon import MultiPolygon from shapely import wkt